Periodontal fiber: Ankylosis

 Ankylosis is a condition where the cementum of the tooth's root fuses with the bone that is around the tooth.
 The osseous tissue replaces the periodontal ligament which causes the tooth to be fixed and cannot undergo eruptive change.
-Ankylosis usually occurs in primary molars, however this can also take place in other primary teeth, as well as secondary dentition.
+Ankylosis usually occurs in primary molars; however, it can also take place in other primary teeth, as well as secondary dentition.
 Ankylosis is common in the anterior tooth after trauma and can be referred to as replacement resorption.
 In this process PDL cells are destroyed and as a result the cells of the alveolar bone will perform most of the healing.
 Radiographic examination of a patient with ankylosis may also reveal a loss of the PDL and bony bridging.

 Effect of nutrition

 Nutritional status of an individual can be a crucial factor in the progression and healing of periodontal tissues.
 The relationship between oral health and systemic health has become an increasingly important subject.
 Studies have suggested that vitamins D and C in particular have a certain grade of relationship with periodontal health.
-However, it is important to note that supplementation of vitamins is not enough to reverse the periodontium to a healthy state and that further research is needed to confirm theories.
+However, the supplementation of vitamins is not enough to reverse the periodontium to a healthy state and that further research is needed to confirm theories.

 For example, scurvy is a disease resulting from a severe deficiency of vitamin C (ascorbic acid).
-Vitamin C is essential for the synthesis of collagen fibers. collagen synthesis.
+Vitamin C is essential for the synthesis of collagen fibers.